Would you like to learn to kayak (one shaft with a paddle at each end) or canoe (one shaft with one paddle at the end)?

 We do not rent out canoes or kayaks.
 We are a club made up of members but are always looking for new ones and so provide coach led groups for people who have never paddled before.
 We are entirely non-commercial and “staffed” entirely by enthusiastic unpaid volunteers.

 We supply the kit, you supply the paddler.
 The club is able to provide a limited number of boats, paddles and buoyancy aids so come along and try it out before you invest.
-Only in very special circumstances is club kit allocated to a specific paddler, if you do want to use the same kit week to week or feel you need better kit than what the club is supplying go ahead and buy it.
 There are plenty of club members who can advise, or may have kit they want to sell.

 Shepperton Slalom Canoe Club is a competitive club, while not all of our members actively race – nor do we insist on it – you will be encouraged to race at some level.